taisazero/langchain-crashcourse/README.md

 git clone https://github.com/taisazero/langchain-crashcourse.git
 ```

+## Intro to the Basic Components of Langchain
+Go to the [notebook](Insert link here) to access this section of the crash course.
 ## Building a Simple LLM Application
+Go to the [notebook](Insert link here) to access this section of the crash course.

+## Final Course Project
+In this small project you will build **HFTutor**, an LLM-based application that can answer questions, help resolve errors, and write tutorials about HuggingFace's Transformers library accurately by retrieving answers from the library's documentation.

 Go to the [notebook](Insert link here) to access this section of the crash course.

 ## Contact
 If you have any questions, please contact me at [ealhossa@uncc.edu](mailto:ealhossa@uncc.edu).